 Intrepid Spirit centers aim to diagnose and treat service members who suffer from TBI and psychological health conditions with the goal of allowing them to continue their regular service in the armed forces and to ensure their lives can be rewarding at work and at home.

 All Intrepid Spirit centers around the country are being funded and built by the IFHF through a $100 million fundraising campaign.
-100% of contributions to the IFHF go toward the construction and equipping of these centers.
 Though the centers are being built exclusively through private donations, each center is gifted to the Department of Defense for operation and management upon completion.
 All of the centers are located at military bases around the country.

 The design and mission of the Intrepid Spirit centers are based on the original National Intrepid Center of Excellence (NICoE) which opened in 2010 at the Walter Reed National Military Medical Center in Bethesda, MD.
 Operated by the Department of Defense, NICoE is the most advanced facility of its kind in the country, and is the center of the Armed Forces’ efforts in researching, diagnosing and treating TBI, psychological health conditions and related injuries sustained by military personnel.